neth392/godot-improved-json/README.md

 - Nested/inner classes are **not supported**
 - A `JSONObjectConfigRegistry` file somewhere in the project directory is **required**.
 Object serialization will not work without it, but the addon *shouldn't* break completely.
 - `TYPE_NIL`, `TYPE_CALLABLE`, `TYPE_SIGNAL`, `TYPE_RID`, & `TYPE_MAX`  are **not supported**.
-- There is currently a bug that causes the `JSONSerialization` autoload to have it's `_ready()` function called twice.
+- There is currently a bug that causes the `JSONSerialization` autoload to have it's `_ready()` function called twice in the editor when the project is opened.
 I have tried everything to fix this and I can not figure it out.
-The only downside looks to be that a console error is printed twice if your registry isn't set up properly.
-If anyone knows a fix that would be greatly appreciated.
+This shouldn't noticeably impact anything.

 ## Basic Usage
 TODO